Anisotropic Energy Injection from Magnetar Central Engines in Short GRBs: Methods

 \section{Methods}

-All the simulations in this paper use the relativistic MHD code {\tt Athena++} with HLLD Riemann solver \citep{Stone2020}.
+{ In our numerical simulations, we first model the injection of an artificial top hat jet into the dynamical ejecta resulting from a BNS merger.
+This is followed by the simulation of magnetar wind injection, which emanates from the spin-down of a magnetar formed after the merger.
+The wind injection process commences only after the cessation of the jet's power from the central engine.\\ } All the simulations in this paper use the relativistic MHD code {\tt Athena++} with HLLD Riemann solver \citep{Stone2020}.
 The relativistic MHD equations are written as

-where $D$, $\mathbf{v}$, $\mathbf{M}$, $\mathbf{S}$, $E$ and $\mathbf{B}$ are the density, velocity, momentum, stress tensor, total energy and magnetic field strength in the lab frame, respectively. $p_g$, $\rho$ and $\Gamma$ are gas pressure, density, and adiabatic index in the co-moving frame.
-The density, momentum and strees tensor can be expressed as
+where $D$, $\mathbf{v}$, $\mathbf{{M}}$, $\mathbf{{S}}$, $\mathcal{E}$ and $\mathbf{B}$ are the density, velocity, momentum { density}, stress tensor, total energy { density} and magnetic field strength in the lab frame, respectively. $p_g$, $\rho$ and $\Gamma$ are gas pressure, density, and adiabatic index in the co-moving frame.
+The density, momentum density and strees tensor can be expressed as

 Viscosity and non-ideal MHD effects that depend on the ionization, reconnection, and collision rate are not considered in our simulations.